+Teaching/learning methods

-D. Graduate Skills Teaching/learning methods On completion of this programme the Students acquire graduate skills through successful student will be able to:1.
-Work effectively as a member of a group2.
-Communicate and present (and 1.
-Case studies will be used to achieve objectives 2, 3, 4, 5 and 6.
-2. Communicate and present (and presentation skills) an argument both in writing and orally Class exercises will be used to achieve objectives 1, 3, 4 and 6.
-Demonstrate numeracy Take responsibility for own learning Group exercises will be used to achieve objectives 1, 3, and 4.
-Use the learning resources effectively Demonstrate critical self-reflection Open and directed discussions will be used to achieve objectives 1, 2 and 3.
-7. Demonstrate effective use of ICT8.
-Undertake continuous professional development Directed and reflective reading will be used to achieve objectives 1, 2, and 3.
-For PGDip, learning outcome1,2,3,4 and 5 will Presentations will be used to achieve objectives 1 and 4. be achieved For PGCert, learning outcomes 1 and 5 will be Computer based sessions will be used to achieve objectives 5 and 6. achieved.
+Students acquire graduate skills through

+- 1. Case studies will be used to achieve objectives 2, 3, 4, 5 and 6. - 2.
+Class exercises will be used to achieve objectives 1, 3, 4 and 6. - 3.
+Group exercises will be used to achieve objectives 1, 3, and 4. - 4.
+Open and directed discussions will be used to achieve objectives 1, 2 and 3. - 5.
+Directed and reflective reading will be used to achieve objectives 1, 2, and 3. - 6.
+Presentations will be used to achieve objectives 1 and 4. - 7.
+Computer based sessions will be used to achieve objectives 5 and 6. - 8.
 Group interaction sessions will be used to achieve objectives 1, 3, and 4.

+Assessment method

-Assessment method Students' graduate skills are assessed by group and individual coursework and reports, oral presentations, examinations, feedback on seminar and workshop sessions and the use of a record of learning and development throughout the programme.
+Students' graduate skills are assessed by group and individual coursework and reports, oral presentations, examinations, feedback on seminar and workshop sessions and the use of a record of learning and development throughout the programme.